thlorenz/FSharpSpec/README.markdown

         [ it "returns 0" (sut.Add "") should.equal 0 ]
 </pre>
 ###Produce specs however you like
-The fact that FSharpSpec verifies a list of specifications returned by an F# property, we can produce this list however we like which allows us to achieve super compact code and maximum code reuse, among other things.
+Since FSharpSpec verifies a list of specifications that are returned by an F# property, we can produce this list however we like.
+This allows us, among other things, to achieve super compact code and maximum code reuse.

-As an example, we can use this helper function:
+We can use this helper function:
 <pre>
  let testAdding (nums:string) expected =
         let specName = (sprintf "adding '%s' returns %d" nums expected) it specName (sut.Add nums) should.equal expected
 </pre>
-to write our specs:
+to write these specs:
 <pre>
 member x.``handles \n separator`` = [
         testAdding "1\n1" 2
         testAdding "1\n2\n3\n4" 10
     ]
 </pre>
-Additionally this allows us to use F#s capabilities to do all kind of other neat things - the possibilities are endless (did I just say that?) .
+Additionally this allows us to use F#s capabilities to do all kind of other neat things - the possibilities are endless (did I just say that?).
 For instance ...

 ###RowTests